 Includes: Receptionists/Secretaries (12), Manager (1), Quality Supervisor (1), Admin Assistant (1), Clinical Coders (2) and Finance (1) who help to keep the Practice organised and running smoothly.
 You may talk to and seek advice from them in confidence and they will advise whom you should best see if your problem requires further attention.

-Our five Practice Nurses and three Health Care Assistants are qualified to hold their own clinics and can advise on a variety of health problems.
+Our Advanced Nurse Practitioner, three Practice Nurses and five Health Care Assistants are qualified to hold their own clinics and can advise on a variety of health problems.
 They run a wide range of clinics designed to prevent illness.
 They carry out other procedures including immunisation/travel advice, ear syringing, removal of sutures, wound/leg ulcer dressings and tests ordered by the Doctor.
 They also give vaccinations, blood pressure and cervical smear examinations as well as weight management advice etc. New patients will be invited to see a Nurse or Health Care Assistant to update their medical registration details and offer health advice.

 Health Care Assistants